 Having being acquired by Austin & Mary Crowe in 1978, with extensive renovation and restoration, Dundrum House was opened as a hotel in 1981.
 In April 2014 the property went into receivership and KPMG took over the management of the Resort.
 Following a fire in September 2015 during which the Hotel Ballroom and Kitchens were damaged, the Hotel building was closed to guests and visitors.
 The Golf Course, Venue Clubhouse Bar & Restaurant, Dundrum House Leisure Club and the Holm Oak Holiday Homes & Golf Lodges all remained open after the fire, and continue to operate as normal to this day.

-The Resort was acquired, in June 2016, by Podium Hospitality.
-A multi-million refurbishment of the Hotel is planned with an estimate that the rebuild and refurb will commence early in 2018, with a view to reopening later that year.
-Podium Hospitality look forward to restoring the property back to one of Ireland’s leading Resort properties.
-In the meantime, the Golf Club and Clubhouse, as well as the Leisure Club and the Holiday Homes all remain open and operate as normal.
+The Resort was acquired, in June 2016, by Steelworks Investments Ltd. A multi-million euro refurbishment of the Hotel is planned with an estimate that the rebuild and refurb will commence early in 2018, with a view to reopening later that year.
+Steelworks Investments Ltd look forward to restoring the property back to one of Ireland’s leading Resort properties.
+In the meantime, the Golf Club and Clubhouse, as well as the Leisure Club and the Golf Lodges & Holiday Homes all remain open and operate as normal all year round.